 “Happy Hour” is a 2015 Japanese drama film directed by Ryūsuke Hamaguchi.
 Set in Kobe, it depicts the dramas of four women in their late thirties, who are at the crossroads of their lives, starring non-professional actors.
 317 minutes.

-The film consists of three parts.
-The synopsis is as follows:
+The film is composed of the following three parts.

 The story revolves around four 37-year-old women living in Kobe, Hyōgo Prefecture.

 Akari (Sachie Tanaka) is a divorced nurse working at a hospital.

 Sakurako (Hazuki Kikuchi) is a homemaker living with her husband Yoshihiko (Yoshio Shin), her son in middle school Daiki (Tomo Kawamura), and her mother-in-law Mitsu (Shoko Fukunaga).

 Fumi (Maiko Mihara) works as a curator at the art center “Porto”, and she lives with her husband Takuya (Hiroyuki Miura), who is an editor.